 - JIRA issues for the fix remain private for 90 days after the fix is released.
 This shelters clients from exposure and prevents anyone from exploiting the vulnerability.

 - Read the release notes carefully.
 Security fixes are announced in release notes.

 - Subscribe to the release notes RSS feeds.

 - Keep your instances up to date.

 Backporting of security fixes

 All currently maintained Magnolia branches get security fixes backported if the branch is vulnerable.
-For example, if a vulnerability is reported in Magnolia 5.7 we backport the fix to Magnolia 5.6 and 5.5.

 Maintenance releases for the current major version are available for the Community Edition as well as the Enterprise Edition.